 Katherine, born c.
 1692, married after 26 September 1706 Major William Buckner of York county, who was a magistrate, in 1699 a Major of the Militia, Burgess for York county, deputy surveyor for William and Mary College; died in 1716 or before 21 May 1717 in Yorktown, and was the son of John Buckner and Deborah Ferrer.

 Thomas, born c.
 1695.
 Likely the Thomas Ballard of York County who took a patent on 28 September 1728 for 330 acres of new land in Spotylsvania County in St. George’s Parish, on the North side of the Northanna River & on the South side of the Main Road; adjacent Mr. Augustin Moore, in the County line.
 Patent Book No. 13, p.
 452. It’s worth noting that the very next patent recorded after this one was by a “William Smith, Jr” of Spotylvania County, who may have been a relation of Elizabeth Ballard’s husband.
 There is no mention of him in the Spotylvania County records before or after 1728, which suggests that the land was never seated.
 Thomas is believed by some researchers to have married (1) Mary Dancy, the daughter of Francis and Amy Dancy, and (2) Elizabeth_____, and removed to Charles City county.
-This compiler disagrees as outlined here (William Ballard of Charles City County, Virginia (c.
+This compiler disagrees, and believes that this Thomas likely predeceased his brothers without issue, and that the Thomas Ballard who married Mary Dancy is the son of William Ballard of Charles City County, Virginia (c.
 1668-c.
 1725).
-It’s possible that Thomas predeceased his brother Matthew, for in Matthew’s will of 13 May 1719 (recorded 18 May 1719), he devises property to his brothers Robert and John.
+It’s likely that Thomas predeceased his brother Matthew, for in Matthew’s will of 13 May 1719 (recorded 18 May 1719), Matthew devises property to his brothers Robert and John, but not Thomas.
 It should be noted, however, that Matthew’s will fails to name his brother William, who was then still living and died about 21 September 1719.
-It should also be noted that he may have been omitted from the will because he was younger than 21 years of age — legally, an “infant.”
-Perhaps Thomas was omitted as well, but because he did not need to be provided for.
-Yet the York County records show that there is no mention of Thomas after the death of his father, only Robert, John and William; in William’s case, it was only when he died and his estate was accounted for.
+But should also be noted that William may have been omitted from the will because he was younger than 21 years of age — legally, an “infant.”
+Perhaps Thomas was omitted as well, but in his case because he did not need to be provided for.
+Yet the York County records show that there is no mention of Thomas after the death of his father, only Robert, John and William; in William’s case, we learn of him only when he died and his estate was probated (see below).